d8bauxit8/low-resource-protocol/README.md

 LRP_SessionProvider_init(&sessionProvider, &sourceDeviceId, frameBuffer, 3);
 ```
-For the receive interrupt, you will need a _LRPLineCode4B5B of type variable.
+For the receiver interrupt, you will need a `_LRPLineCode4B5B` of type variable.
 ```c
 // Parameters: .index: 0, .buffer[0]: 0, .buffer[1]: 0
 _LRPLineCode4B5B lineCode4B5B = {0, {0, 0}};
 ```
 You need an interrupt handler in which you have to call the line code layer handler.
+You have to call this handler if the hardware buffer filled,
+so physical communication of one byte ended.
 ```c
 void receiveInterrupt(void){
     // It is the given register from which you have to read the received data